-Catholic Charities Serves Children and Families
+Catholic Charities Helps Children and Families

 For the first time in at least 50 years, a majority of U.S. public school students come from low-income families, according to a new analysis of 2013 federal data, a statistic that has profound implications for the nation.

-What are the effects of child poverty?
+What are the effects of childhood poverty?

 Psychological research has demonstrated that living in poverty has a wide range of negative effects on the physical and mental health and wellbeing of our nation’s children.
 Poverty impacts children within their various contexts at home, in school, and in their neighborhoods and communities.